 Article 15 - Accuracy, Robustness, and Cybersecurity: Bias monitoring systematically checks for discriminatory patterns.
 Confidence thresholds ensure that the agent only decides autonomously with sufficient certainty.
 Model-agnostic design enables switching the language model without changing the governance logic.

-Companies that use or plan to use AI in HR processes today must build governance structures by August 2026.
+Companies that use or plan to use AI in HR processes today should build governance structures in time for the high-risk deadline of 2 December 2027 - while meeting the Art.
+50 transparency duties that already apply.
 This specifically means:

 Documented decision logic for every AI-supported HR process.
 Technically enforced Human-in-the-Loop mechanisms for decisions with personnel impact.
 Audit-proof audit trails that make traceable how every decision was made.
 Bias monitoring that detects and reports discriminatory patterns.